OctopusDeploy/Octopus-Docker/README.md

-This image can be used to bring up an instance of Octopus in a container.
+These images can be used to bring up an instance of an Octopus Server or Tentacle in a container.

 **This is a preview, and is not supported**